anthonyjoeseph/react-fp-ts-router/README.md

 )}
 ```

-In summary: your routing state should be the state in your app that determines stateful redirects (using `onRoute`), or that needs to be updated before a reroute (using `updateRouter`) or after a reroute (using `onRoute`).
+Your routing state should be the state in your app that determines stateful redirects (using `onRoute`), or that needs to be updated before a reroute (using `updateRouter`) or after a reroute (using `onRoute`).

 You could also use routing state to reroute users to a 'loading' route until a fetch call returns, or to reroute unauthenticated users to a login route and back again once they're complete.